JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 #### Why?

-Could you learn what your project does by looking at the root of your repository?
+Could you learn what my project does by looking at the root of the repository?
 What about the second level folder?

 In some projects, you have to navigate through two, three, four, or more folders just to figure out what domain concepts it operates on.

-Now, how can you succesfully understand and operate on your domain, if you cannot clearly see and understand what it is?
+Now, how can you join me to succesfully understand and operate on my domain, if you cannot clearly see and understand what it is?
+Of course you will be able to because you are likely a skilled Software Engineer.
+But, depending on the project layout, it take you longer than necessary.

-In my experience, frameworks and paradigms (such as MVC, Model View Controller) influenced me to organize projects in arbitrary and unhelpful ways.
+I noticed frameworks (such as Angular) and paradigms (such as MVC, Model View Controller) influenced me to organize projects in arbitrary and unhelpful ways.

-So, instead of organizing your project around something meaningless to your product, such as routes, organize it around domain concepts.
+So, instead of organizing my project around something meaningless to the product, such as routes, I now organize it around domain concept.

 ### Prefer Fewer, Flatter Files